Slider Settings

 • Mirostat

 Mirostat has two sliders, Tau and Learning Rate.
-This sampler attempts to keep text at a given complexity specified by the Tau value, with higher settings attempting to provide more complex text.
-The Learning Rate slider specifies how quickly the sampler adapts to context, with a setting of 1 being instantaneous, and easing up with lower settings.
-Combining this sampler with others in the Settings Order is not recommended.
+This sampler attempts to keep outputted tokens at a given stochasticity specified by the Tau value, with higher settings potentially leading to more creative output.
+The Learning Rate slider specifies how quickly Mirostat changes its estimate of stochasticity as each token is generated, with a setting of 1 being near instantaneous, and lower settings taking more tokens to change.
+Combining this sampler with other samplers is not recommended.

 • Nucleus